holochain-gym/holochain-gym.github.io/docs/developers/basic/hashes.md

 It is up to you to add Book struct with two fields: title and content, to define your entry, add all the attributes and to register your entry definition.
 There is one thing we didn't tell in the previous exercise: `create_entry` returns a `ExternResult<HeaderHash>` and not an EntryHash.
 So you will have to calculate the Entry hash yourself and return it.
 Look [here](https://docs.rs/hdk/0.0.100/hdk/prelude/index.html) to see what function might be suited for that.

+1. Go to the `developer-exercises`.
+2. Enter the nix-shell: `nix-shell`
+   _you should run this in the folder containing the default.nix file_
+   _starting the nix-shell for the very first time might take a long time, somewhere between 20 to 80 minutes, after that I will take just a few seconds_
+3. Go to folder with the exercise `basic/1.hashes`
+4. Inside `zome/exercise/src/lib.rs`
+    - Define a new struct for your entry: 'Book'
+    - Implement the function `add_book`
+5. Compile your code: `./run_build.sh`.
+6. Run the test: `./run_tests.sh`
+7. Don't stop until the test runs green

 ### Add test